Hand Surgery Austin, TX

 - Amputations: sharp injury to the fingers may amputate the tip or entire finger.
-If a segment of the finger tip is preserved on ice, it can be reattached as a composite graft with stitches.
+If a segment of the fingertip is preserved on ice, it can be reattached as a composite graft with stitches.
 This can be performed in the office or emergency room within a 6 hour period.
 Complete amputation of a digit, especially a thumb can be reattached (replantation) in the operating room with the use of an operative microscope to restore blood flow to the finger and repair the bone, tendon and nerve injuries.

 - Infections: puncture wounds, animal, human, snake and insect bites, open wounds, and foreign bodies can all lead to infections of the hand and fingers.
-Infections around the finger tip (felon) and nail (paronychia) may need drainage in the office and removal of the nail.
+Infections around the fingertip (felon) and nail (paronychia) may need drainage in the office and removal of the nail.
 Infections on the back of the back can usually be drained easily, but infections in the palm can travel up the arm and can fester in the closed spaces of the hand.
 These should be explored and drained in the operating room.

 - Malignancy: skin cancer and tumors of the bone and tendon can be removed in most instances without the need for amputation.
-Moh’s surgery may be needed for skin cancer removal and any open wound can be covered with a skin graft or pedicle flap.
+Moh’s surgery may be needed for skin cancer removal and an open wound can be covered with a skin graft or pedicle flap.

-- Burns: thermal injuries to the fingers and hand are usually second degree burns which can heal with local wound care without the need for operative intervention.
+- Burns: thermal injuries to the fingers and hand are usually second-degree burns which can heal with local wound care without the need for operative intervention.

-- Inflammatory diseases: arthritic conditions, and trigger fingers are common with patients who use their hands significantly.
+- Inflammatory diseases: arthritic conditions and trigger fingers are common with patients who use their hands significantly.
 Options for treatment include splinting, steroid injections and possible operative intervention to address the joint or tendon in question.

-- Nerve Compression: the carpal tunnel is the most common area of nerve compression and can be released with a operation which opens the tough ligament around the median nerve at the wrist.
+- Nerve Compression: the carpal tunnel is the most common area of nerve compression and can be released with an operation which opens the tough ligament around the median nerve at the wrist.
 There are multiple other areas of nerve compression in the upper extremity and a nerve conduction study should be performed before any operative intervention to locate the area(s) of compression.

-- Congenital Disorders of the Hand: children are born with extra digits(polydactyl), webbing of the fingers and toes (syndactyl), and absence of digits.
+- Congenital Disorders of the Hand: children are born with extra digits(polydactyl), webbing of the fingers and toes (syndactyly), and absence of digits.
 These birth deformities may be related to other congenital syndromes which should be addressed prior to any hand surgery, though simple webbing and/or extra digits can be treated with short operations after the first year of age.

 Recovery from hand surgery and upper extremity reconstruction depends on the type of treatment performed.